nettybun/acorn-macros/readme.md

-# Replace JS macros with Acorn
+# Evaluates and replaces JS macros with Acorn

 This does a single AST pass using acorn-walk to collect start/end indices for JS identifiers of imports that end in "*.macro".
 These are evaluated in the correct